stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/tenant.md

   - build
   - prod
   onDelete:
-    cleanNamespaces: true
+    cleanNamespaces: false
 ```

 With the above configuration all tenant namespaces will not be deleted when tenant `bluesky` is deleted.
-By default the value of `spec.onDelete.cleanNamespaces` is `false`.
+By default the value of `spec.onDelete.cleanNamespaces` is also `false`.

 ### What’s next